nashitshayan/battleship/src/gameboardFactory/gameboard.notes.md

 #### TODOs

-- [x] change/remove relevant tests
+- [x] change/remove relevant tests for placeShip functionality
 - [x] re rewrite the placeship logic with new approach
 - [x] handle board-edge and ship-overlap cases
 - [x] refactor if possible